-- WebQuests an inquiry-oriented activity in which most or all of the information used by students is online. - Solutional Blog a personal online journal that is frequently updated and intended for public consumption. - Wiki collaborative editing place on the web. - Podcast/Videocast the distribution of audio or video files over the Internet for listening on mobile devices and personal computers. - RSS Feed RSS stands for "Really Simple Syndication".
+- WebQuests an inquiry-oriented activity in which most or all of the information used by students is online. - Educational Blog a personal online journal that is frequently updated and intended for public consumption. - Wiki collaborative editing place on the web. - Podcast/Videocast the distribution of audio or video files over the Internet for listening on mobile devices and personal computers. - RSS Feed RSS stands for "Really Simple Syndication".
 It is a way to easily distribute a list of headlines, update notices, and sometimes content to a wide number of people.
-It is used by computer programs that organize those headlines and notices for easy reading. - Learning Management System a software application or Web-based technology that provides a teacher a way to create and deliver content, monitor student progress and assess performance. - Solution Online Research teacher directed and guided practical online searching that weeds out poor or non-relevant sites and directs students to sites easily recognizable as valid and trustworthy.
+It is used by computer programs that organize those headlines and notices for easy reading. - Learning Management System a software application or Web-based technology that provides a teacher a way to create and deliver content, monitor student progress and assess performance. - Online Research teacher directed and guided practical online searching that weeds out poor or non-relevant sites and directs students to sites easily recognizable as valid and trustworthy.

-- Solution = 2 Constraints and the second seco - Solution process of confirming the validity of the data, information and/or source of web information. - Jinteractive Discussions with Experts a connection via audio and video (video conferencing) or audio (phone conferencing) with an expert. - Interactive Discussions between Students a connection using video and audio (video conferencing) or audio (phone conferencing) with another class. - Online Field Trips high-tech field trips on the web that offer video and audio segments to make the visit more interactive and provide opportunities for new discovery in the classroom. - Solution of an authentic experience. - Sequence in the sequence of th - Solution Project a curriculum lesson that incorporates a variety of online activities. - Solution Tool web-based practice test taking and feedback. - Solution Career Planning Tools structured and extended web-based programs incorporating interest inventories, career exploration and portfolio compilation.
+- Electronic Portfolio a type of learning record that provides actual evidence of achievement a collection of electronic documents that demonstrate your skills. - Online Resource Validation process of confirming the validity of the data, information and/or source of web information. - Interactive Discussions with Experts a connection via audio and video (video conferencing) or audio (phone conferencing) with an expert. - Interactive Discussions between Students a connection using video and audio (video conferencing) or audio (phone conferencing) with another class. - Online Field Trips high-tech field trips on the web that offer video and audio segments to make the visit more interactive and provide opportunities for new discovery in the classroom. - Online Simulations a web-based re-creation of an authentic experience. - Educational Gaming Online gaming in education implies experiential, discovery-driven learning through play. - Monline Project a curriculum lesson that incorporates a variety of online activities. - Test Preparation Tool web-based practice test taking and feedback. - Career Planning Tools structured and extended web-based programs incorporating interest inventories, career exploration and portfolio compilation.